-This time the spotlight will be shining on Tronix Defender, funky tower defense with quite the minimalistic design.
+This time the spotlight will be shining on Tronix Defender, a funky tower defense with quite a minimalistic design.
 What say we help it escape the cold emptiness of Greenlight limbo, eh?

 Tronix Defender is a retro-styled arcade, tower-defence game where you must protect your computer core from attack by hacker-bots and trojans and has Randomised Levels for ultimate replayability!

 A tower defence without pre-defined maps/levels is quite a rarity.
 However, I suspect the reason for that is that randomly generated levels for this particular genre are tricky at best.
 It’s definitely a plus in my books, as it should – in theory – boost replayability significantly.
 That and its handful of different modes, along with upgradeable towers and enemy variety.
 Oh and those visuals.
 They may not be for everyone, but I like the retro-ish look showcased here.
 It’s clean and easy to manage – a perfect fit for this kind of game.
 Also, one-man project.
 Impressive.

 So riddle me this, dear reader: why is Tronix Defender still struggling to get through Greenlight?
-Ain’t out just yet, but a playable demo is.
+It isn’t out just yet, but a playable demo is.
 As such, how about visiting its Greenlight page and handing over a ‘yes’, if you like what you see?
 Remember, your vote matters!